Indianapolis International Airport: Recent years

-During the late 1980s and early 1990s, USAir (later US Airways) had a secondary hub in Indianapolis with non-stop jets to the West Coast, East Coast and Florida and turboprop flights to cities around the Midwest.
+During the late 1980s and early 1990s, USAir (later US Airways) had a secondary hub in Indianapolis with non-stop jets to the West Coast, East Coast, and Florida and turboprop flights to cities around the Midwest.
 USAir peaked at 146 daily departures (including its prop affiliates), with 49% of all seats.
 USAir ended the hub in the late 1990s.

+FedEx Express began its hub at the airport in 1988, with an expansion of the hub occurring ten years later.
+The hub employs around 4,000 people and has a sort capacity of nearly 100,000 packages per hour, making Indianapolis the largest FedEx hub in the world outside of the company's SuperHub in Memphis.

 In the late 1990s and early 2000s, Indianapolis was a hub for then locally based ATA Airlines and its regional affiliate, Chicago Express/ATA Connection.
 After that airline entered Chapter 11 bankruptcy protection in late 2004, operations at IND were cut, then eliminated in 2006.
 ATA's demise gave Northwest Airlines an opportunity to expand operations, making Indianapolis a focus city with mainline flights to the West Coast, East Coast, and the South.
-Northwest was later acquired by Delta Air Lines in 2008, and a decade later, Delta began service from Indianapolis to Paris beginning in May 2018.
+Northwest was later acquired by Delta Air Lines in 2008, and a decade later, Delta began service from Indianapolis to Paris in May 2018.
 This flight was the first ever non-stop transatlantic passenger flight out of Indianapolis.
-The flight, DL500, was suspended in March 2020.
+The flight, DL500, was suspended in March 2020 due to the COVID-19 pandemic.

+In 1990, Air Canada began nonstop service from Indianapolis to Toronto Pearson International Airport, marking the first regularly scheduled international flight out of IND.
+Air Canada Jazz, which operated the flight from 2001, would be retired by Air Canada in 2012, and service to IND would continue under the new Air Canada Express brand.

 In 1994, BAA USA was awarded a 10-year contract to manage the Indianapolis International Airport.
 The contract was extended three years but was later cut a year short at the request of the BAA.
 Private management ended on December 31, 2007, and control reverted to IAA.
-Also in 1994, United Airlines finished building the Indianapolis Maintenance Center, at a cost of US$600 million.
+Also in 1994, United Airlines finished building its Indianapolis Maintenance Center at a cost of US$600 million.
 United later moved their maintenance operations to its sole maintenance hub located at San Francisco International Airport.
 Around 2006, runway 14/32 was shortened from 7604 ft to its present length because the south end was not visible from the new control tower.